LogtalkDotOrg/logtalk3/UPGRADING.md

 Meta-arguments are now always called with the meta-predicate caller full execution context.
 In addition, when calling a meta-predicate from within a category, meta-arguments are called in the context of the category instead of the context of the object importing the category.
+This allows moving code that calls meta-predicates between objects and categories without requiring changes.

 Reflection support